 Anayansi also directed and executive produced the Discovery en Español series Voices of Change (Voces de Cambio) about humanitarian issues in the Latino community, which featured Carlos Santana and Edward James Olmos.
 She was one of the directors of And She Could Be Next, a two-part documentary series that follows a defiant movement of women of color as they transform politics from the ground up, filmed by a team of women filmmakers and executive produced by Ava DuVernay, Grace Lee, and Marjan Safinia.
 She’s directed and produced commissioned films and branded content videos for 23andMe and TedTalk.

 Anayansi is a 2023 Concordia Studios Fellow, a 2022 Chicken & Egg Fellow, a Creative Capital Artist, a Rockefeller Media Fellow and a Film Expert for the State Department’s film diplomacy program the American Film Showcase.
-Her work has received support from The John D. and Catherine T. MacArthur Foundation, The Ford Foundation: Just Films, Chicken & Egg Pictures, Tribeca Studios, ITVS Development Fund, The Fledgling Fund, Latino Public Broadcasting, and others.
+Her work has received support from the Sundance Documentary Fund, The John D. and Catherine T. MacArthur Foundation, The Ford Foundation: Just Films, Chicken & Egg Pictures, Tribeca Studios, ITVS Development Fund, The Fledgling Fund, Latino Public Broadcasting, and others.
 Anayansi has taught documentary filmmaking in 5 continents and was a visiting professor at UCLA's School of Theater, Film, and Television, California State University, Northridge and Chapman University's Dodge College of Film and Media Arts.
 She's served as a mentor for the Film Independent Documentary Lab, Firelight Media and Sisters in Cinema.